NAD+ & TMG: What’s the Connection?

 Whether you’ve been taking NAD+ supplements for a while or you’re relatively new to them, you probably know that NAD+ is an important part of your body’s regular function.

-As a naturally occurring enzyme in the body, NAD+ helps with a lot of essential functions, including helping cells create energy from nutrients, cellular repair, and aging.
-It’s also something that declines with age, causing many age-related illnesses.
-That’s why supplementation could help you live a healthier life.
+As a naturally occurring coenzyme in the body, NAD+ plays a role in a number of key cellular functions, including helping cells create energy from nutrients, supporting cellular repair, and clearing age-related damage.
+Research suggests it declines in many organs with age and may be associated with age-related conditions like heart disease and Alzheimer’s.
+That’s why supplementation may help support a healthier life.

 Whether you’re familiar with TMG or not, we’ll break down what it is, why it’s important to take with NAD+, and where you can get it.

-NAD+ (nicotinamide adenine dinucleotide) is a critical coenzyme in every cell, playing an essential role in metabolism, DNA repair, and maintaining cellular health.
-NAD+ levels naturally decline with age, leading to impaired mitochondrial function, decreased energy, and the onset of age-related conditions.
-Supplementation can help reverse these effects, boosting energy production and supporting healthy aging.
+NAD+ (nicotinamide adenine dinucleotide) is a critical coenzyme in every cell, playing a central role in metabolism, DNA repair, and maintaining cellular health.
+NAD+ levels decline with age, leading to impaired mitochondrial function, decreased energy, and may contribute to the onset of age-related conditions.
+Research suggests supplementation may help support energy production and healthy aging.

 Trimethylglycine (TMG) is a type of betaine and a key player in a biological process called methylation.